Chapter 12:

 Part 1

-Pure determination, sheer grit, and astonishingly sturdy shoulders, despite their height, all enabled the young sleuth, Aran, to force Nicolaus Thompson up the ladder!
-Blood leaked from Nicolaus’s nose like a broken faucet, running down his hoodie, dripping across the mine’s, already slick, rocky floor.
+Despite their height; pure determination, sheer grit, and astonishingly sturdy shoulders, enabled the young sleuth, Aran, to force Nicolaus Thompson up that ladder!
+Blood leaked from Nicolaus’s nose like a broken faucet, staining his hoodie and the mine’s rocky floor.
+Crimson pools trailed down behind the fleeing twosome.
 “Thompson, hold on!”
-The difference in height was troubling, as Aran struggled to push the man, nearly a foot taller, toward the entrance.
-Finally, after fumbling around in near total darkness, they came upon the boarded up passageway.
+The difference in height was troubling.
+After struggling to move a man half a foot taller than them up a ladder, getting back to the exit was priority!
+Finally, fumbling around in near total darkness yielded results; they came upon the boarded up passageway!
 Aran managed to basically squeeze, the only barely conscious, Nicolaus through a gap.
 After sliding through as well, Aran pulled their ‘partner’ up and soldiered on!

-With the moon, high in the night sky, to their backs, the two unprofessional sleuths managed to reach the edge of the quarry!
+With the moon to their backs, those two unprofessional sleuths managed to reach the quarries edge!
 Ambling downhill as the men gained on them, Aran suddenly released Nicolaus!
 “Sorry, Thompson!”
-The impaired man staggered with his back landing against a tree down the hill, staying up right only due to his incredibly limited awareness.
+The impaired man staggered with his back landing against a tree downhill, staying up right only due to his incredibly limited awareness.

 “Ow…what?”
 Deeply confused, Nicolaus had no idea what Aran was doing.
 (Aran?!
 Are they…about to ditch me?!)
-That terrified Nicolaus, unintendedly activating his telekinesis.
+That terrified him, unintendedly activating his telekinesis.

 “You there!
 Stop!
 What did you do back there?!”
 One man approached, reaching for Aran.
-With the moonlight silhouetting the sequence of events, a man, over six feet in height, was quickly Judo hip tossed to the ground by a much smaller person!
-Swiftly, as the other attempted to seize Aran, he too was dispatched!
-By thrusting their knee into his chin, the man was knocking instantly!
-Without missing a beat, afterwards, they walked over to the previously hip tossed individual, and struck him, rendering the man unconscious as well.
+Silhouetted in moonlight, the sequence of events played out before an astonished Nicolaus.
+A man, over six feet in height, was quickly Judo hip tossed to the ground by a much smaller person!
+Swiftly, as the other attempted to seize Aran; he too was dispatched!
+By thrusting their knee into his chin, the man was knocked out instantly!
+Without missing a beat, they walked over to the previously hip tossed individual, and struck him, rendering the man unconscious as well.

-“That should handle that!”
+“That’s that!”
 Leaving the shroud of moonlight, Aran returned to Nicolaus’s side and pulled him onto their shoulder.
 To say Nicolaus was stunned by the display would have been an understatement!
-Seeming to effortlessly dispatch two grown men, without so much as getting a scrape, baffled him!
+Seeming to effortlessly dispatch two grown men, without so much as a scrape, baffled him!

-A loud pop rang out across the ridge, followed by the sound of metal clashing with metal!
+A loud pop rang out, followed immediately by the sound of metal clanging against metal!
 Aran ducked behind the van, readying their gun!
 “Thompson, get down!
 Close the door and get down!”

-“…” In that minute, Nicolaus was finally lucid.
-The pain in his head was excruciating, the warm blood running down his nose had gone cold, and the freshly fired hot bullet cut into his thigh.
+“…” In that minute, Nicolaus was fully lucid.
+The pain in his head was excruciating, the warm blood running down his nose had gone cold, but the bullet freshly cut in his thigh seared hot with agony.
 “Fuck!
 Fuck!”

 “You hit him!
 We’re not supposed to shoot!”
 One construction worker screamed at the shooter beside him, as another skulked up to the van.
-Before the stalker could make his move, Aran jumped onto him, locking in a stranglehold, and pointing their gun at the four construction workers descending the hill!
+Before the stalker could make his move, Aran jumped onto him, locking in a stranglehold!

 “Partner, are you alright?!
 Say something!”
+Gun pointed at four construction workers descending the hill, their situation grew direr!
 Nicolaus writhed in the seat, clutching his leg as both his pants and shirt were stained dark red by that point. “…Who are you?!
 What do you want with us?”
-Aran may have seemed worried, but that grin held firmly in place!
+Aran’s voice stressed concern, but that grin held firmly in place!

-“Don’t shoot, guys!”
-Another voice called, though the source remained cloaked in the darkness of night.
-“If we damage him, we’ll lose a test subject…a valuable one.”
-At total odds with all that was happening, a jovial and whimsical voice communicated calmly to the men.
+“Hold…!”
+Another voice called, it’s source remaining unknown.
+“Do not damage the test subject…a valuable one.”
+At total odds with the situation, a jovial and whimsical tone communicated calmly to the men.

 “Who are you, answer me!”
 Growing frustrated, Aran kicked the hostage down to a kneeling position and placed the barrel of their gun to his temple!
 “Tell me now, otherwise…!”
 Intentions made clear, three of the four workers slowly backed away.
-Taking it upon himself, a lone man succeeded in circling Aran and rushed them from the side, tackling the diminutive sleuth with their much larger frame!
-The man expected to have an advantage, until Aran rolled through, locking in an armbar!
+Taking it upon himself, a lone man succeeded in circling Aran; tackling the diminutive sleuth from the side!
+Despite an expected advantage, with his much larger frame, Aran rolled through, locking in an armbar!
 The counter maneuver was preformed perfectly, eliciting a smirk, up until Aran was brutally kicked across the face by another man!

 “Guh…” The van door swung open!
 With his head spinning and body growing cold, Nicolaus plopped out onto the ground.
 (Are these guys really Delta Exceed?!
 Fuck it!
 I have to do something!)
-With his telekinesis armed, and a flick of the wrist, Nicolaus cast a stream of azure energy over the men restraining his ‘partner’!
+With telekinesis armed, and a flick of the wrist, Nicolaus cast a stream of azure energy over the men restraining his ‘partner’!
 The haze wrapped them, and was used to fling the men back into the woods!
 (Two more…Vernon’s training actually helped.
 I’ll never tell him that though.)
 On weak legs, Nicolaus stood, persevering with sheer force of will alone.
 Wanting at first to simply pull up dirt, Nicolaus cast his telekinesis down.
 (What?
 I can…I can feel things.)
-Via a suddenly extended sixth sense, Nicolaus became deeply aware of the ground beneath him, more so than if he were looking at it with his eyes.
+Via a suddenly extended sixth sense, Nicolaus became deeply aware of the ground beneath him; more so than if he were looking at it with his eyes.
 So accurate this new sensation was, that every individual pebble, down to their unique shape, and each clump of dirt, down to their composition, flooded Nicolaus’s mind.
 (Can I…ow…!)
 The piercing headache reared up again!
 (Have to do this quick!)
 Unbeknownst to him, Nicolaus’s eyes flared bright red!
-The azure haze clasped the pebbles, raising them as the men reached for their guns, and launched the rocks like bullets!
-Each stone that made contact with tree bark cut, shattered, and splintered wood!
+The azure haze clasped numerous pebbles, raising them as the men reached for their guns.
+Each rock was fired a bullet!
+Stones cut, shattered, and splintered tree bark on contact!
 If not for the thick clothes they wore, the stones would’ve punctured the men’s bodies, but instead it blasted them back!

 “You types never get your hands dirty yourselves.”
 The enormous man said, rubbing one of many scars beneath his short brown hair.
 “Pal, word of advice.
 You’re going to want to get down and give up.”
 He taunted Nicolaus, cracking his neck while doing so.
-Nicolaus was already at the end of his rope.
-His legs had given out with only the side of the van supporting him.
+The weak kneed telekinetic was already at the end of his rope.
+His legs had given out with only the van’s side supporting him.

 “One more…time!”
 Gathering up more stones, Nicolaus aimed and fired, expecting to easily hit the wildebeest sized man!
 Every shot missed.
 In a flash, the man closed the gap between them, grabbed Nicolaus by the face, and slammed him to the ground, concussing the telekinetic computer tech!

 “That should do.”
 He said confidently.
 “You want I should break this kid's arm?
-If those powers act up again, he-” Aran cut the dialogue between the two short by ramming their fist into the side of the man’s head, however, he didn’t so much as flitch!
+If those powers act up again, he—” Aran cut the dialogue between the two short by ramming their fist into the side of the man’s head; however, he didn’t so much as flitch!
 “Sorry, little girl.
-You’re about 100 pounds too light to knoc-” Again, another punch!
-“Will yo-” Relenting on the punches, Aran moved to try and lock on a rear naked choke!
+You’re about 100 pounds too light to knock—” Again, another punch!
+“Will you—” Relenting on the punches, Aran moved to try and lock on a rear naked choke!
 “Enough already!”
 He thrashed about violently, struggling to dislodge Aran!
 That movement offered Nicolaus enough space and time to concentrate.

 Azure haze swirled across the clearing, spinning upward, tearing up gravel and dirt, like a tornado!
 Whipping around, and creating a vacuum, the telekinesis sucked in not only the air, but also managed to grip surrounding trees.
 Finally peaking high in the sky, the energy slammed down, blasting everything in the clearing outward!
 Several trees toppled, men were sent flying out of sight, and both Dani’s and Aran’s vehicles were sent skidding away!